Read more on: Health Challenges

 Long-term effects can develop quietly.
 Reduced estrogen increases the risk of bone loss and cardiovascular disease, making early monitoring essential.

-Ways to Manage Symptoms
+Ways to manage symptoms

 Research supports non-hormonal options, even when treatment choices are limited.